 - If you were the customer, what would you want to read about?

 You’ll notice that all of these questions are customer-centric.
 You’re not asking how you can serve your own business purposes.
 Or how you can rank high for SEO.
 That comes later.
+Effective content planning is a crucial step in improving SEO blogging.

 Pick Your Target SEO Blog Keyword Second